-Investment Property Market Conditions: Novel Coronavirus (COVID-19)
+Investment Property Market Conditions: War in Ukraine

-The pandemic and the measures taken to tackle COVID-19 continue to affect economies and real estate markets globally.
+In February 2022, Russia invaded Ukraine which subsequently had a significant impact on global supply chains and worldwide economies, spiking UK inflation and causing energy price rises.
 Nevertheless, as at the valuation date some property markets have started to function again, with transaction volumes and other relevant evidence at levels where an adequate quantum of market evidence exists upon which to base opinions of value.
 Accordingly, and for the avoidance of doubt, the valuation is not reported as being subject to 'material valuation uncertainty' as defined by VPS 3 and VPGA 10 of the RICS Valuation - Global Standards.